phetsims/projectile-data-lab/doc/implementation-notes.md

 For this simulation, individual projectiles are not PhET-iO instrumented.
 Instead, the parent Field is instrumented.
 Please see FieldIO which describes how the serialization is implemented.
 Note however that ProjectileIO defines how a Projectile is serialized as part of the Field serialization.

+A flat structure is chosen for the design of the ProjectileIO, so that it can be easily serialized and deserialized.
+The same data structure for ProjectileIO is used in the VSM screens and the Sampling screen, to keep a simple interface for PhET-iO clients.

+## Performance

+Good performance is critical in this simulation, and has led to several implementation decisions such as:

+1. Objects are not dynamically allocated, and are instead statically allocated.
+2. View elements are created only once, and are re-used to represent different Fields or Launchers based on the result of a `DynamicProperty`.
+3. The simulation is designed to be able to handle a large number of projectiles, and to be able to run at a high frame rate.
+4. Methods to render the heat maps are optimized to support updating based on a single value being added, where appropriate (rather than re-rendering the entire object).
+In some cases (such as the Histogram), where re-rendering the entire object is fast enough, we do that instead.